Graphs definition

 .length

-: the syntaxe.length
+: The syntaxe.length

-is used to refer the distance (natural number) between two ordered nodes.
+is used to refer to the distance (natural number) between two ordered nodes.
 The length of a relation between two consecutive nodes is 1.delta

-: the syntaxe.delta
+: The syntaxe.delta

 : internal identifier, useful for dealing with subset of equivalent nodes in a request (see here)